News and articles

 The wider school community has gotten involved in this journey towards sustainability, with parents and volunteers teaching students the basics of garment repair.

-The project has already sparked important conversations among students:
+The project has already sparked important conversations among students.

 'Everyone wants cheaper clothes, but often at the expense of our planet.
 Fast fashion needs to go!
 If you want cheaper clothes, go to an op shop - it may not always be perfect but at least their items don’t turn to mush after five washes.
 Mending and repurposing clothing is much more sustainable than fast fashion items.'